nullstare/ReiLua/API.md

 > RL.UpdateTextureRec( Texture texture, Rectangle rec, int{} pixels )

-Update GPU texture rectangle with new data
+Update GPU texture rectangle with new data.
-NOTE!
-Should be TEXTURE_TYPE_TEXTURE.
 Pixel should be in format { { 255, 255, 255, 255 }... } depending on the pixel format

 ---